josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 Do not use the rhizome model to make Palestinians disappear beneath the causes attached to them.

+The model describes the field of connections surrounding an unresolved Palestinian reality.

+It does not replace that reality.

-Palestinian life, testimony, political agency, history, and material conditions remain central.
+Palestinian life, testimony, political agency, history, material conditions, and political disagreement remain central.

 Do not imply that every person marching shares the same analysis.

+Do not manufacture a representative protester from:

+- one sign;
+- one slogan;
+- one speaker;
+- one organisation;
+- one interview;
+- or one social-media post.

 Do not treat the presence of antisemitism as either: